dnjp/nyne/README.md

   "acme" : nynetab
   "edwood" : nynetab
 ]

+shift - tab [
+  "acme" : nynetab -unindent=true
+  "edwood" : nynetab -unindent=true
+]
 ```

+With these keybindings, entering `tab` without text selected will
+insert either a hard or soft tab depending on the file type
+configuration.
+If text is selected, entering `tab` will indent the
+selected text and entering `shift+tab` will unindent the selected
+text.

-`save` is also intended to be called from something like skhd. `save` simply
+`save` is also intended to be called from something like skhd. `save`
-executes `Put` on the focused window when invoked.
-This is how I use it
+simply executes `Put` on the focused window when invoked.
+This is how
-with skhd:
+I use it with skhd:

 ```
 cmd - s [